 What’s more, you’ll find the answers to questions you should have been asking, but didn’t know about.
 Such as: How do I unpack and begin using my new heat press?
 And, what items should I not use with this heat press?

-What’s The Gecko Heat Press Like?
+The Gecko Heat Press Machine

 Well, you probably weren’t long into reading heat press reviews before you heard about the Gecko GK100.
 It is regarded as one of the best machines in its price range.